 At an alteration consult I can check the changes you want are possible and give a quote.
 I cannot give more than a ball-park price guide by email.

 For alterations a pre-consult is optional.
-Many brides needing just straight forward sizing alterations opt to simply book in without the extra visit.
+Many brides needing just straight forward sizing alterations opt to book in without the extra visit.
 If the changes you need are more than 2 dress sizes down, increasing the size or more complicated style changes, a consultation is advisable.

 Please note I have a £250 minimum charge for bridal alterations.
 Most sets of wedding dress alterations cost something £300-£600 but if you actually only need one change (like the straps lifted or a bustle button) it might be cheaper to find a less specialist seamstress who can help for a lower charge.